 Feed your muscles.
-Your breathing muscles need fuel—and require you to consume up to 10 times more calories than you'd need if you didn't have COPD.
+Your breathing muscles need fuel.
+You need to consume up to 10 times more calories than if you didn't have COPD.
 Start your morning with a breakfast that will give you plenty of energy for the day.
-Good choices include whole grain toast or cereal and fruit.
-Wash it down with a glass of milk for a dose of calcium, which is important because COPD is linked to bone loss.
+Good choices include whole-grain toast or cereal and fruit.
+Wash it down with a glass of low-fat milk for a dose of calcium, which is important because COPD is linked to bone loss.

 Go for a brisk walk.
 Exercise won't tax your respiratory system, it'll strengthen it.
 A 2016 study in the journal Breathe found that, along with heart benefits, exercise heightens energy levels and endurance in people with COPD.